 Some symptoms can be: body shaking, low or high blood pressure, irritable bowels, tension headaches, overly tired from always being amped up, heart palpitations, anger, shortness of breath, sweating, poor vision and panic attacks.

 I had suffered from all these for many years and tried conventional treatments along with many non-conventional actions.
-For about 10 years on and off, my anxiety fluctuated from just be uncomfortable in any situation to being home bound and not be able to work or live.
+For about 10 years on and off, my anxiety fluctuated from just being uncomfortable in any situation to being home bound and not be able to work or live.

 I accepted that I would have to live with this disease and considered ways of managing the disorder.

-What’s worked for me may not work for others but here are the 3 main change I’ve added (and subtracted) to my lifestyle that keeps my mental health in check:
+What’s worked for me may not work for others but here are the 3 main change I’ve added (and subtracted) to my lifestyle that keeps my mental health in check.

 Meditation – Quiet the Mind